There are two reasons why you may want to replace the default WordPress search to Google Custom Search Engine in GeneratePress Theme.

 Hide Advertisement of Google Custom Search Results

-- Similarly, using a new Hook add below inline CSS for good design of Search Results page.
+- Please add below inline CSS for good design of Search Results page.
 It will hide annoying advt as well in the free version.

 <style>